cecilialobo/Brief-3-API/README.md

 # Find your perfect date!
-As our third breif at Hyper Island we have been challenged to build a page using one or multiple API's to fetch information to us.
-WE decided to build a date picking website to give you suggestions on what you can do!
+Date picking app to give suggestions of what to do on a date.
+Using Ticketmaster, Swiper and Open Weather APIs.

 https://date-planner.netlify.app/